Day in the Life of LI's beer-plus-bicycle tour

 "I’ve been getting into craft beer over the last couple of years," he said.
 "It’s cool to see this happening in Riverhead.
 There’s been a craft beer explosion all over the country, on Long Island I want to say it was ahead of the game, going back over the last decade or so...
 It’s cool to embrace it, it’s cool to see it happening in a quaint little town like Riverhead that has so much history in and of itself."

 The tour concluded back at Brew Crew's headquarters on Pulaski Street, nearly three hours later.
-As soon as the bicycle screeched to a halt, a chant of “Ed!
+As soon as the cycle screeched to a halt, a chant of “Ed!
 Ed!
 Ed!” broke out among the group.
-McGill laughed and thanked the riders for coming, retrieving everyone’s belongings from the bicycle’s center aisle.
+McGill laughed and thanked the riders for coming, retrieving everyone’s belongings from the cycle’s center aisle.
 Some folks handed him cash tips as they exited.

 “I probably should have been doing this all my life, but I haven’t been,” McGill said with a smile, later adding, “I wish I could do something like this seven days a week.”

-Note: Editor's Note: On June 21, Newsday staff spent the day chronicling "A Day in the Life of Long Island" through photos, videos and social media posts.
-As a follow-up to the project, we are spending the day with people all over Long Island to learn about the responsibilities, experiences and challenges that come with an average day.
-If you'd like us to check out what your day on Long Island is like, email rachel.weiss@newsday.com.